 Puig de la Bellacasa, Maria (2017), Matters of care: speculative ethics in more than human worlds, Posthumanities, Minnesota: University of Minnesota Press (258 pages)

 Podcast:Conversation on Matters of Care with Dominic Boyer and Cymene Howe, Cultures of Energy podcast -- http://culturesofenergy.com/133-maria-puig-de-la-bellacasa

 Puig de la Bellacasa, Maria (2014) Les savoirs situés de Sandra Harding et Donna Haraway.
 Science et épistemologies féministes, Paris : L’Harmattan (250 pages)

 Puig de la Bellacasa, Maria (2013), Politiques féministes et construction des savoirs. « Penser nous devons ! » Paris : L’Harmattan (246 pages)

 Bauchspies, Wenda & Puig de la Bellacasa, Maria (2009), Re-tooling technologies: exploring the possible through feminist science studies, Special issue, Subjectivity 28, Palgrave, September

 Rassel, Laurence & Puig de la Bellacasa, Maria, (eds.)
 (2006), Stitch and split.
 Bodies and territories in science fiction, Barcelona: Fundación Tapiés

 (in preparation) Puig de la Bellacasa, Maria, When the name for world is soil.
 Transforming human-soil affections across science, culture and community

-Papadopoulos, D., Puig de le Bellacasa, M. & Myers, N., (eds.). (forthcoming 2019) Reactivating Elements.
-Substance, Process and Innovation between Chemistry and Cosmology, Duke University Press.
+Papadopoulos, D., Puig de la Bellacasa, M. & Myers, N., (eds.).
+2021) Reactivating Elements.
+Substance, Actuality and Practice between Chemistry and Cosmology, Duke University Press.